arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

    is aborted and all Starters go directly to the `running` phase described below.
 1. All Starters create a unique ID
 1. The list of `--starter.join` arguments is sorted
-1. All Starters compare their unique ID with the ID their request from the first server in the sorter `--starter.join` list.
+1. All Starters request the unique ID from the first server in the sorted `--starter.join` list, and compares the result with its own unique ID.
 1. The Starter that finds its own unique ID, is continuing as `bootstrap master` the other Starters are continuing as `bootstrap slaves`.
 1. The `bootstrap master` waits for at least 2 `bootstrap slaves` to join it.